 - To provide campus officials with verification of your identity if asked (student ID card).

 In the event of Disciplinary Action, it is your responsibility:

 - To schedule and keep your administrative appointments and/or hearings.
 NOTE: a reminder notice may be sent, but is not required.
 Hearings may be conducted in your absence.

 - To comply with all sanctions imposed in the timeframe provided.

-- To provide advance notice and a clear and compelling reason if you experience a scheduling conflict or are not able to complete your sanctions when due.
+- To provide advance notice and a clear and compelling reason if you experience a scheduling conflict that prevents you from attending a disciplinary hearing, or are not able to complete your sanctions when due.
 You are responsible for following up with the appropriate University staff prior to deadlines.

-- The incident/activity in question was not a violation of the Student Code of Conduct or any other Academy rule or regulation.
+- If the incident/activity in question was not a violation of the Student Code of Conduct or any other Academy rule or regulation.

-- The administrative process violated the student’s rights.
+- If the administrative process violated the student’s rights.